f5devcentral/f5-agility-labs-cert/docs/class3/module1/lab2b.rst

 .. code-block:: bash

    ssh root@10.1.1.4
-   password: default
+   password: f5UDFrocks!

-Use tcpdump to monitor traffic from the client (10.1.10.51) destined to **ftp\_vs** (10.1.10.100)
+Use tcpdump to monitor traffic from the client (10.1.10.6) destined to **ftp\_vs** (10.1.10.100)

 .. code-block:: bash

-   tcpdump -nni client_vlan host 10.1.10.7 and 10.1.10.100
+   tcpdump -nni client_vlan host 10.1.10.6 and 10.1.10.100

 Open another terminal window (window2) and use **tmsh** to display the connection table.